 Even if you do manage to get the rats to eat the poison and they do die from it, they will likely die in a very hard to reach place, such as underneath the coop or within its walls, and you’ll be reminded daily of this horrible mistake by the stench.

-If you do decide to use poisons to get rid of rats in your coop, I highly suggest getting a Rat Bait Station to dispense the poison so you don’t have to worry about your chickens or any other animal accidentally getting poisoned.
+If you do decide to use poisons to get rid of rats in your coop, it would be a good idea to use bait stations to dispense the poison so you don’t have to worry about your chickens or any other animal accidentally getting poisoned.

 Call a Professional